mahf93/mahf93.github.io/_pages/about.md

 News
 ======
 * January 2023: Our paper titled "Leveraging Unlabeled Data to Track Memorization" is accepted at ICLR 2023.
-Check out [(https://twitter.com/mforouzesh/status/1601105634694680576?s=20)]{this twitterthread} to learn more about it.
+Check out [this twitter thread](https://twitter.com/mforouzesh/status/1601105634694680576?s=20) to learn more about it.

 Publications
 ======